pjanul/pymgal/doc/source/index.rst

    :caption: License:

 An accompanying paper is in the works for this repository.
 We will update this page with a citation once it is ready.
-PyMGal also borrows a lot from EzGal (http://www.baryons.org/ezgal/), so please cite them if you use this package.
+PyMGal borrows a lot from EzGal (http://www.baryons.org/ezgal/), so please cite them if you use this package.